ACM40960/project-DeepankarVyas/README.md

 │   ├── results_class_b.rds                    # Combined results for all models for Class B.
 │   ├── Training_Tuning_RPS.qmd                # Quarto document detailing the training and tuning process for models.
 │   └── Training_Tuning_RPS.R                  # R script for executing model training and tuning processes.
+│   ├── README.md                              # README file with a detailed description of the section
 ├── model-selection-evaluation/
 │   ├── eval_images/                           # Directory containing evaluation visualizations and plots (contents not shown).
 │   ├── Model_Selection_Evaluation.qmd         # Quarto document for model selection and evaluation.